Estonia celebrates Flag Day – a short history

 A national symbol

-Due to the enmity of both the local Baltic German and Russian central authorities, the chances of displaying the Estonian tricolour openly were quite limited.
-Nevertheless, the flag became a beloved image not only to the Estonian students, but to the whole nation.
+Due to the hostility of both the local Baltic German and Russian central authorities, the chances of openly displaying the Estonian tricolour were rather limited.
+Nevertheless, the flag became a beloved image not only of Estonian students but of the entire nation.

-The blue-black-white flags of Estonian student organisations and soldier groups were waived at the large Estonian manifestation and parade demanding Estonian autonomy in Petrograd (formerly Saint Petersburg) in 1917.
-Following this manifestation, Estonia was the only country that was granted autonomy by imperial Russia.
+The blue, black and white flags of Estonian student organisations and soldier groups were waved at the great Estonian manifestation and parade demanding Estonian autonomy in Petrograd (formerly St Petersburg) in 1917.
+Following this manifestation, Estonia was the only country to be granted autonomy by Imperial Russia.
 After the new autonomy, soldiers and citizens were seen wearing tricolour badges and ribbons.

 Demonstration of Estonians in Petrograd on 8 April 1917.

-On 24 February 1918, accompanied by the blue-black-white tricolour, Estonia declared its independence.
-The provisional government of the Republic of Estonia declared the blue-black-white tricolour the official national flag on 21 November 1918.
-The flag was raised for the first time as a national symbol at the Pikk Hermann tower in Tallinn on 12 December 1918.
+On 24 February 1918, Estonia declared its independence under the tricolour.
+The provisional government of the Republic of Estonia declared the blue, black and white tricolour the official national flag on 21 November 1918.
+The flag was hoisted for the first time as a national symbol at the Pikk Hermann Tower in Tallinn on 12 December 1918.

-But following the occupation of Estonia by Soviet forces in 1940, Estonia’s national symbols were forcibly replaced by Soviet ones.
-The raising of the Estonian flag or even the possession of the tricolour was considered a criminal offence for which some people were arrested or sent to Soviet prison camps, where they ultimately died.
+But after the Soviet occupation of Estonia in 1940, Estonian national symbols were forcibly replaced by Soviet ones.
+Raising the Estonian flag, or even possessing the tricolour, was considered a crime for which some people were arrested or sent to Soviet prison camps, where they eventually died.

 A group of Estonian exiles at ESTO, a global Estonian cultural festival, in Sweden in 1980.

-Following the Soviet Perestroika, a political movement for reform within the Communist Party of the Soviet Union, a strong Estonian national awakening took place, culminating in 1987 and 1988 with massive open-air meetings and concerts where the national tricolour was openly waved again.
+Following the Soviet perestroika, a political reform movement within the Communist Party of the Soviet Union, a strong Estonian national awakening took place, culminating in massive open-air rallies and concerts in 1987 and 1988, where the national tricolour was once again openly waved.

-The Singing Revolution of the late 1980s and the weakening hold of the Soviet power over Estonia paved the way for the raising of the blue-black-white Estonian flag to the top of the Pikk Hermann tower on 24 February 1989, ahead of Estonia officially regaining its independence from the Soviet Union in August 1991.
+The Singing Revolution of the late 1980s and the weakening of Soviet power over Estonia paved the way for the raising of the blue, black and white Estonian flag to the top of the Pikk Hermann Tower on 24 February 1989, before Estonia officially regained its independence from the Soviet Union in August 1991.

 Raising of the Estonian flag on the tower of Pikk Hermann on 24 February 1989.
 Photo by Jaan Künnap, shared under the Creative Commons CC BY-SA 4.0 licence.